giuseppeg/Previeweet/README.md

 # Previeweet

-Previeweet is browser extension which provides Twitter users with small image previews to the right of tweets.
+Previeweet is an awesome browser extension that provides Twitter users with small image previews to the right of tweets.

 ## HOWTO use it